What is a Balanced Scorecard?

 1. What is the Balanced Scorecard?

-The Balanced Scorecard is a strategic management tool that organizations use to track performance by monitoring key business objectives across four perspectives: Financial, Customer, Internal Processes, and Learning and Growth.
+The Balanced Scorecard is a strategic management tool that organisations use to track performance by monitoring key business objectives across four perspectives: Financial, Customer, Internal Processes, and Learning and Growth.

 FCIL